timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 print(transformed_card.reversed_meaning)
 ```

-How to structure the program's elicitation of `querent_context`, before or through the reading?
+How to structure the elicitation of `querent_context`?
+The program could elicit `querent_context` before the reading by asking a series of questions or by providing a text input field, as a "focus" question.
+This could be done at the beginning of the reading or as part of the reading process.

 ```python
     def assess_relationship(self, querent_input):